Schechter Day School Network: History

 The first Schechter school on the West Coast of the United States was Akiba Academy in Los Angeles, brought into existence in 1968 by a loose coalition of rabbis and leaders of several congregations.
 As additional day schools opened in Los Angeles, it merged with its host congregation, Sinai Temple, and became known as Sinai Akiba Academy.

-Also well known are the Solomon Schechter Day School of Greater Boston (located in Newton, Massachusetts, founded in 1961 and currently enrolling over 500 students); the Solomon Schechter School of Manhattan; and Perelman Academy in Philadelphia.
+Also well known are the Solomon Schechter Day School of Greater Boston (located in Newton, Massachusetts, founded in 1961 and currently enrolling over 500 students); the Solomon Schechter School of Manhattan, Perelman Academy in Philadelphia, and Solomon Schechter Day School of Metropolitan Chicago, (currently located in Northbrook, Illinois, and was founded in 1962).
 Canada's only Solomon Schechter Day School is located in Montreal and was founded in 1955.

 By 1968, a high school in Brooklyn, New York was opened.
 Today there are approximately 50 Solomon Schechter Day Schools, including several high schools.
 Despite the dropping numbers of Conservative Jews worldwide, some of the Solomon Schechter Schools have continued to increase their number of students.
 One such school is Golda Och Academy, formerly known as the Solomon Schechter Day School of Essex and Union (NJ), which has over 800 students enrolled and has grown steadily since its founding in 1965.
 The school is also one of the largest, consisting of two campuses, an Upper and Lower School, both located in West Orange, New Jersey.

 Solomon Schechter School of Westchester opened a new upper school campus in Hartsdale, New York, in 2001.
 The school now also has two campuses, both in Westchester, with more than 900 students in grades K-12.
+The school disaffiliated when the Schecter and Prizmah systems merged, and renamed itself a few years later to The Leffell School.

 From 1993 to 2012 the network lost a third of its schools, as total enrollment dropped from 17,500 to 11,300 over the two decades.
 As of 2012, the Schechter Day School Network announced that it was considering seeking independence from the United Synagogue of Conservative Judaism so that the network and its 45 schools would be able to raise funds independently, with options of joining the RAVSAK network also considered as an option.

 In 2016 the Schechter Day School Network became part of Prizmah: Center for Jewish Day Schools, a new organization encompassing five day school groups from different Jewish denominations.
+However, this led to the exit of some schools.